amitkvaio/micro-services-ws-1/01-Spring-Cloud-Config-server/ReadMe.md

 ### Scenario **without** Config Server:

-* You have 5 microservices.
+* We have 5 microservices.
 * Each one has its own `application.properties` or `application.yml` file.
-* If you need to update a database password, you must:
+* If we need to update a database password, we must:

   * Open each service
   * Update the password